Veronica-MN/SQL-Portfolio/README.md

    - Open the connection to mysql in Jupiter notebook
    - Create a table whose structure corresponds to the dataframe I want to import
    - Reconnect to the database
-   - Transfer data from Python to MySQl ( create a lopp that will iterate over both rows and columns and use execute method)
+   - Transfer data from Python to MySQl ( create a loop that will iterate over both rows and columns and use .execute method)
    - Close connection

 The data is stored as a .csv file which I can then use in Tableau to analyse the data.